forestgrape/coronavirus/monitor_and_control.md

 > Subjective Remark, May 2020: While not perfect, the government and the BAG in Switzerland do overall a good job.
 What I consider done right: A slow down of life to have people focus on the important things among those health.
 A temporary slow down of spread to buy some time for preparation, experience gain and research.
 Personally, I liked (and helped me doing this page) that there was no stay at home order.
 Allowing people and especially children to go outside is important.
 The longer Covid-19 spread patterns can be analyzed the more fine-grained measures can be.
 A gradual reopening starting in April makes sense.
 Room for improvement: Masks benefits indoors and that outdoors infection risk is fare smaller should be clearly stated.<br>
 > To rate afterthought is much easier than to be there in charge with few proven and sure knowledge.
-In that view for all countries, there were difficult decisions and no clear right or wrong.
+In that view in all countries, there were difficult decisions and no clear right or wrong.
 Most countries found their path according to their situation.
 But I think now it is time to ease lock-downs step by step, especially in areas where there are not many severe Covid-19 cases.
 Around the world it remains important, however, to support public health.
 Keeping some slow down can be part of that.
 In case of new findings and knowledge, **adaption of strategies** is important.
 Right or Wrong and Perfection anyways are often a matter of viewpoint and angle.

 #### Data Features
-* For analysis is useful to have as complete, exact and accurate data as possible and data protection laws permit e.g. age, medical conditions and locations.
+* For analysis is useful to have as complete, accurate and fine-grained data as possible and data protection laws permit (e.g. age, medical conditions and locations).
-* Clinical observations well annotated and as complete as possible.
+* Clinical observations annotated and published with as much data as possible
-* Interpretation and analysis are nice to have but not necessary.
+* Interpretations and analyses are nice but data analysis can be done dis

 #### Easy Readable
 Data ideally are in a common format (e.g. CSV), on a public API (e.g. GitHub repository or REST API) and are annotated e.g. contain a readme with the specifications what and how is measured.